Trump returns to site of assassination attempt in Pennsylvania | Honolulu Star-Advertiser

 “I’m going back to Butler because I feel I have an obligation to go back to Butler,” Trump told the NewsNation cable news network earlier this week.
 “We never finished what we were supposed to do.”

-Trump also will be joined at the rally by his vice presidential running mate, U.S. Sen. JD Vance, and the family of firefighter Corey Comperatore, who was fatally shot during the attempt on Trump’s life.
+Trump also will be joined at the rally by his vice presidential running mate, Senator JD Vance, and the family of firefighter Corey Comperatore, who was fatally shot during the attempt on Trump’s life.

-“We will not let that tragic day overshadow our community’s light,” said JD Longo, mayor of the nearby town of Slippery Rock.

-An attendee of the July rally, Shane Chesher, 37, said he would return today for what he expects will be an emotional event.
+Another attendee of the July rally, Shane Chesher, 37, said he would return on Saturday for what he expects will be an emotional event.

 Chesher said he witnessed the assassination attempt from a seat on the stage behind Trump and is still processing what happened.